hydoai/velovision/README.md

 HYDO velovision is the world's first computer vision-based active cycling assistance system.
 Currently, velovision performs Automatic Overtake Warning for  pedestrians, cyclists, and vehicles.

-[Jason Sohn](https://jasonsohn.com) is the founder and CEO of HYDO, an artificial intelligence company.
+HYDO and velovision are created by [Jason Sohn](https://jasonsohn.com)

 ## HYDO in Action